hphelion/documentation/devplatform/devplatform_commercial_install.md

 The following topics explain how to install and configure the HP Helion Development Platform.

-If you are installing the HP Helion Development Platform Community, see [HP Helion Development Community Installation and Configuration]{
+If you are installing the HP Helion Development Platform Community, see [HP Helion Development Community Installation and Configuration](/helion/devplatform/install/community/).

 * [Prerequisites](#prerequisites)